Bombardment of Yarmouth and Lowestoft: Raid

 At noon on 24 April, German forces were in place and the operation began.
 The route led around British minefields to the English coast and was intended to put the bombardment group off Lowestoft and Yarmouth at daybreak, where they would bombard the towns for 30 minutes.
-At 16:00, the battlecruiser Seydlitz—in the vanguard of the reconnaissance force—struck a mine just north-west of Nordeney, in an area swept the night before.
+At 16:00, the battlecruiser Seydlitz—in the vanguard of the reconnaissance force—struck a mine just north-west of Norderney, in an area swept the night before.
 She was forced to turn back with a flooded torpedo compartment from a 50 ft hole on the starboard side, being only able to make 15 kn with 1400 ST of water on board and 11 men killed.
 While the rest of the squadron was stopped for Boedicker to transfer to Lützow and for Seydlitz to escape the minefield, the German ships sighted and avoided torpedoes from one or more British submarines.
 Seydlitz returned to the river Jade, accompanied by two destroyers and Zeppelin L-7.
 To avoid other possible mines and submarines, the battlecruiser force altered course to a route along the coast of East Friesland.
 This had previously been avoided, because in the clear weather the ships risked being sighted from the islands of Rottum and Schiermonnikoog and their movements reported to the British.
 It was assumed that the British would now be alerted to the movements of the German ships.

 The British already knew that the German fleet had sailed at midday.
 More information arrived at 20:15, when an intercepted wireless message gave the information that they were headed for Yarmouth.
 At 15:50, the British fleet had been placed on two hours readiness and at 19:05 were ordered to sail south from Scapa Flow.
 Around midnight, the Harwich Force (Commodore Reginald Tyrwhitt) of three light cruisers and 18 destroyers was ordered to move north.

 Around 20:00, German ships received a message from the Naval Staff, that a large British fleet was operating off the Belgian coast and that another large force had been sighted off Norway on 23 April.
 This suggested that the British Fleet was still divided, giving rise to optimism that the operation would go off as planned, despite the mining of Seydlitz.
 At 21:30, another message indicated that British patrol boats off the Belgian coast were heading back to harbour, which was interpreted as confirmation that British submarines had reported the German movements.
 By 24 April the northern British ships had returned to harbour for coaling and were unaware of the moves.
 The ships off the Flanders coast included 12 additional destroyers from the Harwich Force, which had been sent to assist with a barrage of the coast.